-Mr. Surith Perera is a Business Consultant possessing broad experience in Marketing, Sales and Strategy Development and has played a key role in the success of some of Sri Lanka's leading brands and companies.
+Mr. Surith Perera is a Business Consultant possessing broad experience in leading Organizations, People brands.

 Having worked at Unilever for 24 years, Mr. Perera has gained a wealth of knowledge and experience in growing and developing a wide portfolio of brands in Sri Lanka as well as in India.
 Having been a part of the Board of Management at Unilever Sri Lanka, serving as Marketing as well as Customer Development Director, he joined Sunshine Consumer Lanka Ltd (formerly Watawala Tea Ceylon Ltd) as CEO.
 Having transformed the company by driving an inclusive culture, developing people and introducing new technology, he was successful in taking the company to new heights with profitable growth and significant market share gains, while diversifying the business.